Types of Triangle Chart Patterns

 Triangles come in three basic types—ascending, descending and symmetrical—and depending on their shape, they can be used to determine the continuation of a trend or a breakout to a new price level.
 They normally appear at the consolidation of a trend, where prices funnel in higher highs or lower lows toward a singular point that indicates a transition to a new range.

-Unlike some other chart patterns where extensive analysis and even guesswork may be required, the formation of triangles is considered to be a reliable signal that a new price range or price trend may be at hand.
+Unlike other chart patterns where extensive technical analysis and even guesswork may be required, the formation of triangles is considered to be a reliable signal that a new price range or price trend may be at hand.
 However, the trends they point to can often also be confirmed with use of other indicators, such as moving average convergence-divergence and stochastics oscillators.
+From a practical standpoint, it's typically a good idea to confirm a chart pattern's validity with at least one other external technical indicator.

 During this period, volume contracts as market participants trading near either support or resistance show less conviction about the tendency of the price.
 In this situation, the price of an asset often gets confined between two support and resistance lines, which can be horizontal or diagonal.
 The period of consolidation ends when the asset price breaks through support or resistance.
 Triangles can be identified on a chart when price touches support and resistance lines at least two times each to form a converging pattern that finalises at a point called the "apex."